MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 |**{table}{column} value** |string |The value extracted by the AI model for a cell in a table| |
 |**{table}{column} confidence score** |float |How confident the model is in its prediction |Value in the range of 0 to 1.
 Values close to 1 indicate greater confidence that the extracted cell value is accurate |

+> [!NOTE]
-**Note:** More output parameters may be proposed such as field coordinates, polygons, bounding boxes and page numbers.
-These are not listed on purpose as mainly intended to advanced usage.
+> More output parameters may be proposed such as field coordinates, polygons, bounding boxes and page numbers.
+These are not listed on purpose as mainly intended for advanced use.

 ## Common use cases

 ### Iterate a form processing table output in Power Automate

 To illustrate this procedure, we use the following example where we have trained a form processing model to extract a table that we have named **Items** with three columns: **Quantity**, **Description** and **Total**.
-We wish to store each line item from the table into an excel file.
+We wish to store each line item from the table into an Excel file.

 > [!div class="mx-imgBorder"]
 > ![Table extracted by form processing](media/form-processing-table-example.png "Example of a table extracted by a form processing model.")

-1. Click on the field you wish to write the cell for a table, the dynamic content panel will open showing everything that the form processing model knows how to extract.
-Search for **{your table name} {you column name} value**.
-In our example from above it’s *Items Quantity value*.
+1. Select the field you wish to write the cell for a table.
+The dynamic content panel will open showing everything that the form processing model knows how to extract.
+Search for **{your table name} {your column name} value**.
+In our example from above, it’s *Items Quantity value*.

 > [!div class="mx-imgBorder"]
 > !['Process and save information from forms' screen](media/form-processing-iterate-table-1.png "Select a column from an extracted table to add to a flow.")